-A recent survey by life assistance firm CPP shows that one quarter of identity fraud victims in Britain took no further action to protect themselves, and 1 in 5 victims admitted they either don’t understand how they can secure their personal data or are too lazy to take action.
+A survey by life assistance firm CPP shows that many identity fraud victims in Britain took no further action to protect themselves, and many victims admitted they either don’t understand how they can secure their personal data or are too lazy to take action.

-“Everyone has an identity so everyone is at risk,” says Danny Harrison, an identity theft expert with CPP.
+“Everyone has an identity so everyone is at risk,” says an identity theft expert with CPP.

 “Given that identity theft can take months to resolve and can ruin your credit rating, it’s worrying that many victims have not put simple measures in place to stop it happening.”

 There are measures you can take to protect your identity:

 |Strong, Unique Passwords||Use a mix of letters, numbers, and symbols, and avoid using easily guessable passwords.|

 |Two-Factor Authentication||Set up an additional layer of security by linking your account to your phone number or email.|